awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.md

 1. Choose the **SQL Conversion Actions** tab and review the information\.

    The **SQL Conversion Actions** tab contains a list of SQL code items that can't be converted automatically\.
 There are also recommendations for how to manually convert the SQL code\.
 You edit your converted SQL code in a later step\.
-For more information, see [ Editing and Saving Your Converted SQL Code with the AWS Schema Conversion Tool](#CHAP_Converting.App.Edit)\.
+For more information, see [Editing and saving your converted SQL code with the AWS SCT](#CHAP_Converting.App.Edit)\.
 ![\[SQL Conversion Actions tab\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/applications-actions.png)

 1. You can save a local copy of the application assessment report as either a PDF file or a comma\-separated values \(CSV\) file\.
 The PDF file contains both the summary and action item information\.
 The CSV file contains only action item information\.

-## Editing and Saving Your Converted SQL Code with the AWS Schema Conversion Tool<a name="CHAP_Converting.App.Edit"></a>
+## Editing and saving your converted SQL code with the AWS SCT<a name="CHAP_Converting.App.Edit"></a>

 The assessment report includes a list of SQL code items that can't be converted automatically\.
 For each item that can't be converted, there is an action item on the **SQL Conversion Actions** tab\.
 For these items, you can edit the SQL code manually to perform the conversion\.